Ajay-308/chatClub_frontend/README.md

 # CHAT APP

-A web Application that can help your to easily communicates with your friends,fimaly and other.
-Here you can make new friends also by join any server room. you just have to join any server and start communation.
+A web Application that can help you to easily communicates with your friends,fimaly and others.
+Here you can make new friends just by join any server room. you just have to join any server and start communations.

 # Technologies used